The Unstoppable Man

 The Unstoppable Man is a 1960 British second feature crime drama film directed by Terry Bishop and starring Cameron Mitchell, Harry H. Corbett, Marius Goring and Lois Maxwell.
 It was written by Bishop, Alun Falconer and Paddy Manning O'Brine based on the 1973 short story Amateur in Violence by Michael Gilbert.

 Plot

 A gang of criminals kidnaps the son of James Kennedy, who is an American executive of a London-based chemical company.

 Kennedy ignores the advice of Inspector Hazelrigg of Scotland Yard to try a plan of his own.
-He doubles the ransom amount, expecting the thieves to have a falling-out over how to divide it.
-One is indeed killed, and evidence at the crime scene leads Kennedy to a home in Hampstead where the mastermind, Feist, is keeping Kennedy's son.
+He wants to act without the police.
+The father wants to pay any ransom and simply make a business deal.
+He doubles the ransom amount expecting the thieves to have a falling-out over how to divide it.
+Rocky steals part of the money and is indeed killed for it.
+Evidence at the crime scene leads Kennedy to a home in Hampstead where the mastermind, Feist, is keeping Kennedy's son.

-Hazelrigg comes along, but agrees to give Kennedy a few minutes to enter the house alone.
+Hazelrigg comes along for a second ransom payment but agrees to give Kennedy a few minutes to enter the house alone.
 Armed with a flamethrower, Kennedy is able to take his son to safety while the police close in on Feist.